c08oprkiua/miitraverse/README.md

 I will put tutorials up on how to create custom stamps, and people are welcome to host their own repos with custom stamp sets.

+If you have any unanswered questions, ask them in my [Discord](https://discord.com/invite/Mu6YUEmerN)

 # Credits, Thank-yous, etc.
 - NoNameGiven and Mikey of Sapphire
 - Jon and Jemma of Pretendo